robboadam31/The_Ozogs_Story/README.md

 This is a really important project for me and my family, but I'm struggling to get it into this format.
 Any help would be hugely appreciated.

 TO NOTE: The content of the book has been purposely not completed - I wanted to get the eBook working first before writing up the entire book.
-I've added a <p> for each paragraph but not much more.
+I've added a "<p>" for each paragraph but not much more.